 In 2005, the Company introduced a revised ESOWN Plan (the Plan) wherein grantees may subscribe in whole or in part to the shares awarded to them based on a discounted market price that was determined by the Compensation Committee as the offer price set at grant date.
 The grantees paid for the shares subscribed through installments over a maximum period of ten (10) years.
 The subscription is subject to a holding period stated in the plan.
 To subscribe, the grantee must be an employee of the Company or any of its subsidiaries during the ten (10)-year payment period.
 In case the grantee resigns, unsubscribed shares are cancelled, while the subscription may be paid up to the percent of holding period completed and payments may be converted into the equivalent number of shares.
 In case the grantee is separated, not for cause, but through retrenchment and redundancy, subscribed shares may be paid in full, unsubscribed shares may be subscribed, or payments may be converted into the equivalent number of shares.
-In case the grantee retires, the grantee may subscribe to the unsubscribed shares anytime within the ten (10)-year period.
-The plan does not allow sale or assignment of the shares.
+In case the grantee retires, the grantee may subscribe to the unsubscribed shares any be shares.
 All shares acquired through the Plan are subject to the Company's right to repurchase.